-Formal assessment in this course is based on all FOUR compulsory components below.
-Further details of the assessments and requirements will be provided via the course website – managed via Moodle.
+Formal assessment in this course is based on all 4 compulsory components below.

-By the end of the 2nd week of IP1, scholars must submit the contact information and Professional Development Agreement (PDA).
+By the end of the 2nd week of INFS2101, scholars must submit the contact information and Professional Development Agreement (PDA).
 This is done online via the UNSW Co-op Program Career Manager.

-Scholars must submit the IP1 Pre-Placement Sponsor Organisation Analysis by the end of the 4th week of IP1 to the LIC.
+Scholars must submit the INFS2101 Sponsor Organisation Analysis by the end of the 5th week of INFS2101 to the LIC.
 This sponsor organisation analysis should address the following issues:

 The report should be written to an academic (with IS/IT knowledge).
-Use the appropriate type of vocabulary, structure and level of technicality for this audience.
-The report should be word-processed and up to 2 pages in length (no more than 1000 words).
+Use the appropriate type of vocabulary, structure and level of technicality for this audience, including references.
+The report should be up to 2 pages in length (no more than 1,000 words).
 Reports will be assessed based on the quality and depth of the scholar’s research as well as the quality of their written communication skills.

-Scholars are required to maintain a personal reflection journal throughout their IP1 placement.
+Scholars are required to maintain a personal reflection journal throughout their INFS2101 placement.
 The personal reflection journal is to be used as a tool to assist scholars’ development of their professional skills.

-Scholar’s should perform a self-assessment at the beginning of IP1.
-Reflect on your professional competencies, assess the sponsor’s expectations of a new graduate’s competencies, and establish benchmarks to self-evaluate competencies throughout IP1.
+Scholars should perform a self-assessment at the beginning of INFS2101.
+Reflect on your professional competencies, assess the sponsor’s expectations of a new graduate’s competencies, and establish benchmarks to self-evaluate competencies throughout INFS2101.
 Gather a list of the competencies desired for employees by your sponsor organisation.
 These can often be found on the sponsor’s intranet in the HR area under employee learning and development.
 You can also refer to the professional attributes listed on the Co-op Career Manager website as well as the UNSW Business School Graduate Attributes.

-Progressively throughout the IP1 placement, you should self-assess to determine the extent to which you are achieving your goals and outline what you can do in the following weeks to improve your professional development.
-You will then draw on this Personal Reflection Journal to prepare your End of IP1 Presentation.
-This journal should be submitted at the end of IP1.
+Progressively throughout the INFS2101 placement, you should self-assess to determine the extent to which you are achieving your goals and outline what you can do in the following weeks to improve your professional development.
+You will then draw on this Personal Reflection Journal to prepare your End-of-IT1 Presentation.
+This journal should be submitted at the end of INFS2101.

-Within their last 2 weeks, Scholars are required to make a 20 minute oral presentation.
-Please refer to the Industry Placement Guidelines End of Industry Placement Presentation for the topics to be addressed in the presentation.
+Within their last 2 weeks, Scholars are required to make a 20-minute oral presentation.
+Please refer to the UNSW Co-op Industry Placement Guidelines End of Industry Placement Presentation for the topics to be addressed in the presentation.

 Scholars will be assessed on the presentation’s content (topic, structure, clarity, level of understanding) as well as on scholars presentation and communication skills (confidence, clarity, use of technology, appropriate pitch).